 Glen started, then Russ held up his hand, "I want Lucy to tell me."

 Glen gestured to Lucy, and she spoke up, "We talked about how they don't have time to take care of their yard; but they also want their yard to look nice when they use it on the weekends."

-"Great, Lucy.
-Now, what are you thinking before you make your call?"
+"Great, Lucy!
+What are you thinking before you make your call?"

 "I'm thinking about an ugly yard that I want to make beautiful before the weekend, and how I don't have time to do anything with the yard."

 "Awesome!
-Now, let me know what that makes you feel like before you make your call?"
+Let me know what that makes you feel like before you make your call?"

-"I guess I feel empathetic to these poor people that can't take care of their yard."
+"I feel empathetic to these poor people that can't take care of their yard."

 "Got it.
 Empathy is good.
-Now, what action will you do because of your feeling of empathy for the prospective client?"
+What action will you do because of your feeling of empathy for the prospective client?"